 6. Use Asafoetida

 Mix a teaspoon of asafoetida with some warm water then apply the paste gently around your baby’s navel.
 It will relieve gas and ease your baby’s stomach ache.

 7. Rock Your Baby

 If your baby is crying because of stomach pain, try rocking him as it can help your baby pass excess gas.

 Some techniques can be applied to several nerves in the feet, which will create a sense of relaxation in other parts of the body.
 The tummy region corresponds to the central arch of the left foot.
 So, take your baby’s left foot in the palm of your right hand and while supporting the ball of his foot, apply steady pressure with your thumb.
 This will help your baby relax and ease his tummy pain.

-There are other home remedies as well, such as ginger water, aniseeds, peppermint tea, and honey, but those mentioned above are mostly quite effective, as they have been tried and tested by mothers all around the world.
+These are some home remedies which are very effective; these remedies have been tried and tested by mothers all around the world.
 It is always best to use natural remedies so that your little one’s system isn’t harmed by any external agents.

-- He has a fever and a bad cough too – A stomach ache, along with a fever, can either be due to a virus, or in serious cases, be an indicator of pneumonia.
+- He has a fever and a bad cough too – A stomach ache, along with a fever, can either be due to a virus or in serious cases, indicate to pneumonia.
 It’s best to take action at the earliest if your little one has a temperature.

-- He vomits or has diarrhoea – If there is blood in the vomit or if it is green in colour, it requires immediate attention.
+- He vomits or has diarrhoea – If you notice blood in the vomit or if it is green in colour, it requires immediate attention.

-- He has blood in his stool or urine – While constipation can result in some blood showing up in a baby’s stools, too much blood too often could indicate a serious infection or disease.
+- He has blood in his stool or urine – If your baby is constipated, you may notice blood in his stools but too much blood could indicate a serious infection or disease.

-- He’s losing weight – If your baby gets stomach aches often and seems to be losing weight because of this problem, it may need further checking into, just to be on the safe side.
+- He has lost weight – If your baby gets stomach aches often and seems to have lost weight, it may need further checking into.